SaaS Hidden Costs Report 2026

 Renewal jumps are a narrower pattern but a nastier one, because the pricing page actively points you away from the real number.
 Hosting is the worst offender.
 The $1.99 headline at Hostinger or Bluehost is charged as a lump sum for the full first term, and the month-to-month rate that kicks in afterwards is the actual price of the product.
 If a vendor sells the first term this hard, price your decision on year two.

 The quiet one is seat mechanics.
-Nobody advertises "we round your team up to the next block of 10", yet that is exactly what block-based seat selling does.
+No vendor advertises that it rounds your team up to the next block of 10, yet that is exactly what block-based seat selling does.
 It is not fraud, it is inventory logic, but it means the per-seat price on the page and the per-person price you pay diverge the moment your headcount is not a round number.
 Minimums do the same job at the bottom: a $72 per host rate with a 20-host floor is a $1,440 product wearing a $72 badge.

 The takeaway is procedural, not moral.
 Vendors document nearly all of this, just not on the pricing table.
 It lives in billing FAQs, terms pages and docs.
 We read those so the True cost of ownership block on each product page can list the specific meters, minimums and jumps for that tool, next to the plan cards they modify.